-The project support officer role is normally a mid-level or senior position.
+Project support officer jobs are normally mid-level or senior positions.
 In the work experience section of your CV, list your previous jobs in reverse-chronological order – but make sure to include only your most relevant roles if you’ve got decades of experience.
 This will make it much easier for you to keep your application on one page.

 Use a logical structure

-Overseeing a project requires excellent organisation skills – and a badly structured CV could give completely the wrong impression.
-To show your recruiter you have the necessary organisation, always choose a professional template that keeps your information clear, concise, and easy to read.
+Organisation is one of the most important project support offices skills – and a badly structured CV could give completely the wrong impression.
+To show your recruiter you have the necessary organisation, always choose a professional project support officer CV template that keeps your information clear, concise, and easy to read.